+Danfoss can accept no responsibility for possible errors in catalogues, brochures and other printed material.
 Danfoss reserves the right to alter its products without notice.
-This also applies to products ordered but not delivered provided that such alterations can be made without changes to form, fit or function of the product.
-All trademarks in this material are property of Danfoss A/S or Danfoss group companies.
-Danfoss and the Danfoss logo are trademarks of Danfoss A/S. All rights reserved.
+This also applies to products already on order provided that such alterations can be made without subsequential changes being necessary in specifications already agreed.
+All trademarks in this material are property of the respective companies.
+Danfoss and the Danfoss logotype are trademarks of Danfoss A/S. All rights reserved.